 Kelley and her husband, John Sr., have been foster parents in Arizona for more than a decade and each foster child has a special place in their heart.
 But not every placement has been easy.
-When 12-year old John entered their home in 2011, he came to them with a lot of anger and resentment.
+When 12-year-old John entered their home in 2011, he came to them with a lot of anger and resentment.
 There was no honeymoon stage with John.
 The difficult behaviors started immediately, especially at school.
-He was defiant, disruptive, curse at the teachers and would walk out of the classroom out of frustration.
+He was defiant, disruptive, cursed at the teachers, and would walk out of the classroom out of frustration.
 Still, Kelley and John Sr. could see through the anger and knew his heart just needed healing and he just needed nurturing.
-They stuck by John through trouble at school, break downs at home and shocking outbursts.
+They stuck by John through trouble at school, breakdowns at home, and shocking outbursts.

 “John’s Principal asked me why I stood by him with such loyalty and I replied that I could see the good in his heart.
 We had no doubt that God had a reason for us to parent John and with each day that passed, our relationship began to build.“ – Kelley

-John experienced a lot of firsts with his new family: his birthday cake, his first Christmas gifts, and his first party.
-When John graduated high school, he turned 18-years old and shipped off to basic training all in the same month, so his family threw him his very first party to celebrate his next adventure.
+John experienced a lot of firsts with his new family: his first birthday cake, his first Christmas gifts, and his first party.
+When John graduated high school, he turned 18-years-old and shipped off to basic training all in the same month, so his family threw him his very first party to celebrate his next adventure.

 “He was like a little kid, so excited for ‘his’ party but the sadness in my heart was that this young man was going off to the military to fight for our country and he was having his first party.
 I wanted to embrace the little kid in him because I knew a few days later he would be on a different journey.” – Kelley